 As a result, our air and lungs are suffering.
 The American Lung Association gave San Diego County an ‘F’ for air pollution from mobile sources in 2016.

-Why is our transit, biking, and walking so low, in a region with perfect weather?
+Why are our rates of transit use, biking, and walking so low, in a region with perfect weather?

-- Under-investing: The City of San Diego ranks a lowly 39th among large cities for per capital spending on bicycling and pedestrian projects, according to the Alliance for Bicycling and Walking.
+- Under-investment: The City of San Diego ranks a lowly 39th among large cities for per capita spending on bicycling and pedestrian projects, according to the Alliance for Bicycling and Walking.

-- Mismanaging: San Diego’s transit stations get failing grades for encouraging ridership, according to a report from Next10.
+- Mismanagement: San Diego’s transit stations get failing grades for encouraging ridership, according to a report from Next10.